airnativeextensions/nativeextensions-documentation/docs/applicationrater/application-rate-dialog.md

 >
 > Note:
 >
-> This extension stores the current launch count, events and settings in a file in the application directory.
+> This extension stores the current launch count, events and settings in a file in the application directory
+> except on iOS/tvOS/macOS where the application user defaults is used to store this data.
 >